 2121

-In essence, the surrender rule in blackjack is an optional rule available in some blackjack variations that will allow you to forfeit your hand and you only lose half your bet - basically surrendering your right to continue playing that particular hand.
+The surrender action in blackjack is an optional rule available in some blackjack variations that will allow you to forfeit your hand and you only lose half your bet - basically surrendering your right to continue playing that particular hand.

 This is considered a strategic move that can be used if you believe that you have a weak hand, which you feel has little chance of winning, and you are looking to minimise losses.